spidasoftware/utility-structure-exchange-format/resources/v1/schema/README.md

 ###What reports are available?

-The report ID is any report named in your client file, as well as two of the reports available in the calc menu: "Project Summary Report" and "Project Details Report"
+The report ID is any report named in your library file, as well as two of the reports available in the calc menu: "Project Summary Report" and "Project Details Report"

 ###Questions/Support